Chapter 9. Registered Education Savings Plan provider user guide – Registered Education Savings Plan transfers and the education savings incentives

 CESG $100

-Promoter A indicated on the transfer form, Part C (relinquishing promoter) that there was a pending application for the CESG at the time of the transfer.
+Promoter A (relinquishing promoter) indicated on the transfer form, Part C, section 6 that there was a pending application for the CESG at the time of the initial transfer.
+They did so without completing the section titled Notional transfer amount of pending grant(s)/bond of that same section of the form.

-In the month following the transfer, promoter A received a payment of $40 in CESG ($20 of the Basic CESG and $20 of the Additional CESG) as a result of the pending CESG application.
-A payment of $10 in SAGES was also made to the RESP with promoter A as a result of the same $100 contribution.
-Since the new SAGES payment with promoter A would have resulted in an ineligible transfer, promoter A repaid the entire $10 SAGES amount (repayment transaction 400‑21 using repayment reason 04).
-Also, since the new CESG payment with promoter A would not have resulted in an ineligible transfer, promoter A initiated the normal transfer process to transfer 50% of the pending grant amount ($20 in CESG to promoter B).
+In the month following the transfer, promoter A received a payment of $40 in CESG ($20 of the Basic CESG and $20 of the Additional CESG) because of the pending CESG application.
+Since the new CESG payment with promoter A would not have resulted in an ineligible transfer, promoter A initiated the normal transfer process to transfer 50% of the pending grant amount ($20 in CESG to promoter B).

-Promoter A amended the original transfer form, Part C (or alternatively, fully completed pages 1 and 3 of a new transfer form Part C) and sent a new copy to promoter B. This transfer form, Part C indicated that $20 in CESG was transferred as a result of the pending CESG application that existed prior to the original transfer.
-Since promoters A and B must update the assisted and unassisted contribution notional account balances in their systems to take the new CESG payment into account, the transfer form, Part C must also indicate that $50 of unassisted contributions in the original transfer should now be considered assisted contributions in the receiving RESP.
+This transfer form, Part C indicated that $20 in CESG was transferred because of the pending CESG application that existed before the original transfer.
+Since promoters A and B must update the assisted and unassisted contribution notional account balances in their systems to take the new CESG payment into account, the transfer form Part C must also indicate that $50 of unassisted contributions in the original transfer should now be considered assisted contributions in the receiving RESP.

 Both promoters A and B submitted new transfer transactions to the CESP system to report the transfer of $20 that was paid for the pending CESG application.